-A removable remote control switch is provided with the system (Figure 14-3).
-In simple terms, the remote functions in the same manner as the stationary control panel.
-The remote allows you to operate the awning from any convenient location.
+A removable remote control switch is provided with the awning system (Figure 14-3).
+The remote functions in the same manner as the stationary control panel.
+The remote enables you to operate the awning from any convenient location.

 There are arrows located on the bottom left and right corners of the awning control switch.
 These arrows allow you to select front or rear awning.